troyxmccall/alfred-spotify-mini-player/_drafts/alfred-remote.md

 onhomepage : true
 ---

 The Spotify Mini Player has full support of _Alfred Remote_, for every command.
-(If you think a remote trigger is missing, open )

 * This is the complete list of _remote triggers_ as of now:-